My Journey – from the Beginning

-Example of my ordinary not-so-great photos
+An example of my ordinary, not-so-great photos

 I started art lessons when I was 12.
 I painted every week and drew almost every day.
 In high school I took more art classes and then received my Fine Arts degree, alongside of my Accounting degree, in college.
 I have done some sort of art my whole life and even started teaching art 7 years ago.

 I’ll just say it, “My husband is a better photographer than me.”

 Let me put this in perspective…he has a Finance degree from college, no prior art experience, and I’m pretty sure he never even set foot in an art museum before he met me.

 His photo compositions are interesting, his pictures are almost always in focus, and he is thoughtful about his lighting.
 He does have a slightly better phone camera, but I’m not going to make excuses.